 More about Objective 8.0

-Our Movements OKR relies on gaining traction with three vital constituencies: voters, government representatives, and corporations.
+Our Movements OKR relies on traction with three vital constituencies: voters, government representatives, and corporations.

 Leaders respond to pressure.
 Pressure is created by movements.
 Movements are built by many thousands of individuals.
 But sometimes they start with just one—like Greta Thunberg, the Swedish teenager who inspired millions to join climate strikes.

 When an issue really matters to enough people, things begin to happen.
 Conversation.
 Debate.
 Media attention.
 Legislation.
-Ultimately, the issue becomes catalytic and brings voters to the polls.
+Ultimately, the issue catalyzes voters and brings them to the polls.

-The goal of a movement may be a political realignment, a fundamental reset of public sentiment, a new set of leaders, or all of the above.
-In any case, movements give policymakers cover for acts of political courage.
+The goal of a movement may be a political realignment, a fundamental shift in public sentiment, a new set of leaders, or all of the above.
+In any case, movements give policymakers vital cover for acts of political courage.